What is Sexual Harassment under Wyoming Law?

 How does Wyoming Law Prohibit Sexual Harassment?

-The laws of the state of Wyoming and federal law have both appointed agencies with the authority to investigate sexual harassment claims.
+The laws of the state of Wyoming and federal law have both established agencies with the authority to investigate sexual harassment claims.
 These agencies conduct investigations at a given Laramie work site in order to verify if a complaint that they have received is true or not.
-Also, under these laws, employers may not fire or retaliate against any employee who has alleged sexual harassment in a claim.
+Additionally, under these laws, employers may not fire or retaliate against any employee who has alleged sexual harassment in a claim.

 How can a Wyoming attorney help?